Career of Virat Kohli

-Virat Kohli's senior career began when he made his debut in List A cricket, playing against Services in the Ranji One-Day Trophy, but he did not have the opportunity to bat during the match.
+Virat Kohli's career began when he made his debut in List A cricket, playing against Services in the Ranji One-Day Trophy, but he did not have the opportunity to bat during the match.
 On the international stage, he has been representing India since he was included in the ODl squad for the tour of Sri Lanka.
-Kohli was part of the team during India won the 2011 Cricket World Cup, the 2013 ICC Champions Trophy, the 2024 ICC T20 World Cup and 2025 ICC Champions Trophy alongside several Asia Cups.
+Kohli was part of the team during India won the 2011 Cricket World Cup, the 2013 ICC Champions Trophy, the 2024 ICC Men's T20 world Cup and 2025 ICC Champions Trophy alongside several Asia Cups.
 He had previously led his side to the 2008 Under-19 Cricket World Cup title.
-In league cricket, Kohli has played for the Royal Challengers Bengaluru since the inception of the team in 2008 and was part of the team that won the 2025 season.
+In league cricket, Kohli has played for the Royal Challengers Bengaluru since the inception of the team in 2008 and was part of the team that won the 2025 and 2026 seasons.